 Here’s a brief description on my configuration and what I do and don’t (can’t and won’t) track.

-Although your IP address is logged by my webserver (inevitably), Fathom does not track IP addresses.
+Although your IP address is logged by the webserver serving this site (inevitably), Fathom does not track IP addresses.
 Fathom does send a cookie, but it only contains a randomly-generated string, which expires 30 minutes after your visit.

 Fathom respects Do Not Track, so will never send the relevant cookie.